 What do you do with a whole pound of chicken gizzards?
 My only recollection of eating chicken or turkey gizzards as a child was the way my mother prepared them when she was cooking a whole bird.
 She always removed the giblets, cooked them separate from the bird and chopped them up in the gravy that she served over the meat.

-Edwin says they are every bit as good as Chicken Nuggets and totally blow Nuggets out of the water as far as nutrition!
-In fact, the children fight over them.
-They boys have to count them to make sure they all get the same amount!
+Edwin says they're every bit as good as Chicken Nuggets and totally blow Nuggets out of the water as far as nutrition!
+In fact, the children almost fight over them...
+They count them "nuggets" to make sure everyone gets the same amount! :)

 Here is what you need: